itzmeanjan/kodr/README.md

 ```

 > [!NOTE]
-> RLNC Decoder performance denotes each round of full data reconstruction from N-many coded pieces taking `X second(s)`, on average.
-It's clearly visible in following pictures that decoding complexity keeps increasing very fast as we increase number of pieces.
+> RLNC Decoder performance denotes, average time required for full data reconstruction from N-many coded pieces.
+From following tables, it's clear that, for a specific size of message, decoding complexity keeps increasing very fast as we increase number of pieces.

-### On 12th Gen Intel(R) Core(TM) i7-1260P

-**Full RLNC**
+### Full RLNC

 ```bash
 goos: linux